Eschatologue/CM_wiki/docs/spells/description/core/level-1.md

 A beam of crackling energy lances toward a creature within range, forming a sustained arc of lightning between you and the target.
 Make a ranged spell attack against it.
 On a hit, the target takes 2d12 Lightning damage.

-On each of your subsequent turns, you can take a **:rsc-b: Bonus Action**{ .rsc } to deal 1d12 Lightning damage to the target automatically, even if the first attack missed.
+On each of your subsequent turns, you can take a **:rsc-b: Bonus Action**{.rsc} to deal 1d12 Lightning damage to the target automatically, even if the first attack missed.

 The spell ends if the target is ever outside the spell's range or if it has Total Cover from you.